DavidShenJingtao/tp/docs/UserGuide.md

 title: User Guide
 ---

-TAConnect is a **desktop app for teaching assistants to manage students, sessions, and communication**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TAConnect is a **desktop app for NUS CS2040 teaching assistants to manage students, sessions, and communication**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAConnect can get your tutorial group management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}